Repozirk/CarND-Vehicle-Detection-P5/writeup_template.md

 Here's an example result showing the heatmap from a series of frames of video, the bounding boxes overlaid on the last frame of video as a result of `scipy.ndimage.measurements.label()`:

-### Here are the first 3 frames and the 10th frame and their corresponding heatmaps:
+### Here are as an example 3 frames in row and their corresponding heatmaps:

 Frame 1: Bounding boxes and heatmap for the single frame and below Bounding boxes and heatmap for the last 10 frames
 ![alt text][image9]